 Homeless/Special Needs Assistance provides services to the City’s most vulnerable populations, including persons experiencing homelessness, persons living with HIV/AIDS, seniors, youth, children, and families.

-The AHFC offers assistance with your home repair needs.
-The potential repairs can include foundation, plumbing, electrical, heating/air systems, and roofing.
+The NHCD offers assistance with your home repair needs.
+The potential repairs can include foundation, plumbing, electrical, heating/air systems, roofing, lead abatement, and accommodations and modifications to make the home more accessible.

 This program is designed for developers or builders who are interested in providing multi-family or single-family housing that is reasonably priced for Austin residents.
 Please take a moment to learn about the opportunities available to you.